Faculty Search Manual

 It is expected that you will modify, adjust, and/or adapt these recommendations in accordance with such factors as the size of your search committee and pool of candidates, the breadth of areas encompassed in the position description, and the standards of your discipline.

-Compiled by Sheryl Grace, Gloria Waters, Julie Sandell, Neta Crawford; Edited by Lisa Tornatore and Steven Marois
+Compiled by Sheryl Grace, Gloria Waters, Julie Sandell, Neta Crawford; Edited by Lisa Tornatore; Maintained by Steven Marois.

 This document is based on Searching for Excellence & Diversity: A Guide for Search Committee Chairs, a guide developed by the Women in Science & Engineering Leadership Institute (WISELI) at the University of Wisconsin Madison as part of the ADVANCE grant.
 Permission for use of that guide was given to Boston University on January 26, 2007.

 WISELI version written and compiled by Eve Fine and Jo Handelsman, with contributions and suggestions from Molly Carnes, Bernice Durand, Randy Durand, Rosa Garner, Linda Greene, Steve Lund, Luis Piñero, Christine Pribbenow, Dean Pribbenow, and Jennifer Sheridan; Edited by Hilary Handelsman.